-The new ramp and railings would have a negligible impact on the character of the listed building as they would replace existing structures of a similar design while the false floor would not be highly visible.
+The new ramp and railings would have a negligible impact on the quality of the Conservation Area as they would replace existing structures of a similar design while the false floor would not be highly visible.

-No details have been provided on how the structure or fabric of the listed building at first floor level will be made good following the alterations.
-To protect the listed building it is therefore considered appropriate to add a condition, should consent be granted, requesting that details of the materials to be used are submitted to, and approved by, the Planning Authority before any work begins.
+No details have been provided on how the external appearance of the building will be made good following the alterations to the window and door openings.
+To protect the Conservation Area it is therefore considered appropriate to add a condition, should consent be granted, requesting that details of the materials to be used are submitted to, and approved by, the Planning Authority before any work begins.